ajm01/devfile-stack-samples/jpa/README-minikube.md

 In this example there are 2 roles:

-* Cluster Admin - Installs the operators to the cluster
+* Cluster Admin - Installs the Operators to the cluster
 * Application Developer - Imports a Java MicroServices JPA application, creates a DB instance, creates a request to bind the application and DB (to connect the DB and the application).

 ### Cluster Admin

-The cluster admin needs to install 2 operators into the cluster:
+The cluster admin needs to install 2 Operators into the cluster:

 * Service Binding Operator
 * A Backing Service Operator